Antiz96/Ankama-Launcher-Container/README.md

 ## Usage

-Simply run the following command in order to run the container and launch the Ankama launcher:
+Simply launch the `Ankama Launcher Container` application graphically via your application menu.

+Alternatively, you can run the following command:

 ```bash
 ankama-launcher-container
 ```

-Alternatively, you can run the `Ankama Launcher Container` application graphically via your application menu like you would do with any other application.

 ## Update